Astrophysics (Index)About

 (dwarf planet formerly listed as one of the nine planets)

 Pluto (134340 Pluto) is a dwarf planet (roughly 1180 km radius) in an eccentric orbit ranging roughly from 30 AU (Neptune's orbital radius) to 50 AU.
 It has a steeper orbital inclination than the eight planets: 17° from the ecliptic.
 It and Neptune share an orbital resonance with a ratio of 3:2.
-Pluto was discovered in 1930 and was considered the ninth planet until the discovery of similar objects after discoveries showing Pluto was smaller than previously thought.
+Pluto was discovered in 1930 and was considered the ninth planet until the discovery of similar objects as well as earlier discoveries showing Pluto was much smaller than originally presumed.
 Characteristics:

 Pluto has five known moons: